 e.
 Risk elements in business transactions

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed M/s.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 your Company hasappointed M/s.
 P. P. Shah & Co.
-Practicing Company Secretary to undertake theSecretarial Audit of the Company.
+Practicing Company Secretary to undertake theSecretarial Audit of your Company.
 The Report of the Secretarial Audit Report is annexedherewith as "Annexure C".

 A. Appointment of Company Secretary:

-(ii) The Company has availed the services of Practicing Company Secretary for advisingon compliance of the Companies Act 2013 and SEBI Act and rules made thereunder;
+(ii) The Company has availed the services of Practicing Company Secretary for advisingon compliance of the Companies Act 2013 and the SEBI Act and rules made thereunder.

 B. Website Posting: